Constance Dallas: City Council

 Dallas was the first woman on City Council, which brought challenges, not least of which was determining how other council members would treat her.
 She began by insisting that they not call her "Mrs. Dallas." and that they use the title "councilman," not "councilwoman," since that was how it was written in the city charter.
 "In private life, I'm Mrs. George Dallas," she told a reporter shortly after the election, "but in public life I'm Constance H. Dallas.
 I object to the use of Mrs."

 The electoral majority that brought the Democrats to power in 1951 combined organization Democrats with reform-minded independents.
 While successful in winning the election, the coalition started to fray soon after taking office.
-By 1954, however, Democrat James Hugh Joseph Tate and others in Council attempted to weaken the civil service reforms of the new charter by allowing city employees to be active in party politics.
+By 1954, however, Democrat James Tate and others in Council attempted to weaken the civil service reforms of the new charter by allowing city employees to be active in party politics.
 Dallas stood with the reform wing of the party, and the amendment effort fell just short of the two-thirds vote in Council to put the proposed charter amendment on the ballot.
-In doing so, Dallas worked against the wishes of Democratic City Committee chairman William J. Green, Jr., siding instead with the reform-minded mayor, Joseph S. Clark, Jr.
+In doing so, Dallas worked against the wishes of Democratic City Committee chairman William J. Green Jr., siding instead with the reform-minded mayor, Joseph S. Clark Jr.

 Dallas crossed party leadership in other ways, as well.
 She sided with the city fire department in voting for an ordinance to allow truck traffic on Henry Avenue.
-The measure was opposed by John B. Kelly, Sr., the former Democratic City Committee chairman whose house was on that street.
+The measure was opposed by Jack Kelly Sr., the former Democratic City Committee chairman whose house was on that street.
 She also took a special interest in the city's decrepit prisons, blaming management appointed by the former Republican administration for the prisons' conditions.
 Dallas's major success in City Council was the passage of the city's first air pollution ordinance, which she sponsored.
 She also worked to set up the Tinicum Wildlife Preserve in Southwest Philadelphia (now a part of the John Heinz National Wildlife Refuge at Tinicum.)

 Her splits with party leadership contributed to her re-election defeat in 1955.
 As the Democrats swept to victory in the mayoral race and in the other nine councilmanic districts, Dallas lost to Republican Wilbur H. Hamilton (the brother of her 1951 opponent) by 457 votes, with 520 votes going to a third-party candidate, J. Warren Keel.
 Speaking later of her electoral defeat, Dallas said "I said I couldn't put my organization above my constituents.
 Now that makes me sound pious and goody-goody, but I couldn't—so I got defeated."
 She did not run for elected office again.